nate-browne/SurfReportBot/README.md

 ...sort of.
-You'll need to get your own API key from the dudes over at [MagicSeaweed](https://magicseaweed.com/developer/terms-and-conditions), but after you do that, go ahead and put it __*by itself*__ in a file called `.secret`. ~~Make sure that that file is in the same directory as this script, as well as in any directory that you'll call this script from (so if it's in your .rc files, your `~` directory).
+You'll need to get your own API key from the dudes over at [MagicSeaweed](https://magicseaweed.com/developer/terms-and-conditions), but after you do that, go ahead and put it __*by itself*__ in a file called `.secret`.
+Make sure that you have python 2 installed, along with the `requests` module.
+If you don't have the latter, use the command `pip install requests` to handle that.
+Lastly, make sure to change the first line of both scripts to be `#!/usr/bin/env python` instead of the current `#!/usr/local/bin/python2`!
+~~Make sure that that file is in the same directory as this script, as well as in any directory that you'll call this script from (so if it's in your .rc files, your `~` directory).
 The script will handle the rest :)~~

 **UPDATE**: As of version 1.5, you only need a `.secret` in your home directory!
 Yay!
 :)